Luxurious self-catering cottage in a peaceful rural location, showcasing impeccable design and craftsmanship (sleeps 6-8)”

-The Craftsman’s Cottage combines a 19th-century 3-bedroom cottage with a loft-style 1-bedroom annexe next door.
-Take your pick or book both together for a big group getaway.
+The Dorset Craft House combines a 19th-century 3-bedroom cottage with a loft-style 1-bedroom annexe next door (available as an add-on).

-A riot of colour and influences, the cottage has real wow-factor.
-Downstairs, there’s a sociable open-plan living space for hearty suppers and playing board games in front of the fire.
-Across the hall, the snug has a Sony internet-connected TV for lazier moments.
+The cottage is a riot of colour and influences, with real wow-factor.
+Downstairs is a sociable open-plan living space for hearty suppers and board games in front of the fire.
+Across the hall, the snug has a Sony internet-TV for lazier moments.
 We slept blissfully in the double-height master bedroom (complete with ensuite shower).
-As with the second double bedroom, the master bedroom's original oak beams, designer wallpaper and artful colour palette create a classic yet contemporary look.
+This and the second double bedroom boast original oak beams, designer wallpaper and a classic but still vibrant palette.
 At the back of the house, the twin bedroom’s elegant blush walls are accented by mustard handmade beds, mint Anglepoise lamps and framed Lucienne Day fabrics.
 Siberian goose-down bedding and 400-thread-count sheets are present throughout.
 In the main bathroom, you'll find a wood-panelled bathtub, drenching walk-in shower and botanical Bramley products.

 Next door, the timber-clad annexe has a more understated colour scheme.
 Striking crittall doors open into an airy open-plan lounge and Sebastian Cox kitchen.
-Upstairs, there’s a compact mezzanine sleeping area; downstairs, a metro-tiled shower room.
 A wood-burner and underfloor heating keep things cosy.
-Outside, the seating area and gravel garden are overlooked by Amanda’s home, but we’d be perfectly happy taking our morning coffee there nonetheless.
+Upstairs, there’s a compact mezzanine sleeping area with sloping ceilings; its clothes storage area and metro-tiled shower room are downstairs.
+Outside, the seating area and gravel garden are overlooked by the owner’s home, but we felt perfectly happy reading and sipping our afternoon coffees there.

 - CD player

 - Coffee maker